INUIT-L/stackedit-app-data/useful pymol command.md

 ## Cartoon highlight color

-This setting allows one to specify a contrasting color for the interior face of helices and the side faces of strands.此设置允许指定螺旋内表面和股线侧面的对比色。
+This setting allows one to specify a contrasting color for the interior face of helices and the side faces of strands.

 <img src="/imgs/2025-04-09/NFiRwviWFf7lHnqA.png" width="400" alt="cartoon_highlight"/>